The flexible workforce

 The talent industry—and the subject of flexible workforce management—is no different.

-Highly dexterous information systems that do more than displace spreadsheets
+Highly dexterous flexible workforce software should do more than displace spreadsheets

 Such a broad scope of capability results in a technology platform that needs to offer a great many features.
 Gone are the days of IT systems that did little more than offer a better alternative to a spreadsheet to manage data.